chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 <!-- #### Example 5-3 Always returning a certain header in the response

-Although this can also be achieved through a Load Balancer or Reverse Proxy in front of ORDS.
+This can also be achieved through a Load Balancer or Reverse Proxy in front of ORDS.
 If you want a specific header to be returned in every response from the ORDS server.
 Then use the following sample code snippet:
 /global/standalone/etc/jetty-response.xml

 ```xml